 A hot summer allowed for splendid grapes to ripe, and turned into a beautiful autumn.
 In the middle of grape harvest 1921, her little son Robert was born.
 And the 1921 wine became a “vintage of the century”.

 It was also a good opportunity to say goodbye to Joscha and Marie.
 His dream came true, he was assigned to the Austrian Embassy in Washington D.C.
-The new wnvoy would start at the end of the year, and he needed capable people to manage with him with this difficult new beginning.
-And yet it was a [great step, großer Schritt] even though the steamer only needed four to five days to cross the Atlantic.
+The new envoy would start at the end of the year, and he needed capable people to manage with him with this difficult new beginning.
+And yet, it was a great step, even though the steamer only needed four to five days to cross the Atlantic.
 He wanted to make sure everyone was well taken care of.

 Lottie took Chiara aside.
 “We all would like to help your family at the “Mountain Men Vineyard” to survive prohibition,” she said, “let Joscha know what is needed.
 We all insist that what is left of the Csabany family fortune is used to help.”

 It was a moving farewell.
 “We have an uneasy feeling about leaving you now,” said Chiara, “Major General Allen too is worried about France’s tough stance.
-[In the long run, both countries have to get back on their feet, only then a halfway peaceful coexistence in Europe is possible.
+Both countries have to get back on their feet, only then a halfway peaceful coexistence in Europe is possible.
 But as it seems, we are far from that still.]
 But don’t give up, I’m confident that we will see each other again.
-“Robert”, she said then, “that is a beautiful name in all languages, no matter if German, English or French”.
+“Robert”, she said then, “that is a beautiful name in all languages, no matter if German, English, or French”.
 “Exactly,” said Kathi, while she was blinking away tears.